jeremy-collins/sd-video-gen/README.md

 - Unzip chosen datasets and place them in the data folder.

 ## Training a model
-- `python trainer.py --dataset <ball, ucf, ucf-instruments, ucf-wallpushups, ucf-workout> --config <config>`
+- `python -m trainers.trainer --dataset <ball, ucf, ucf-instruments, ucf-wallpushups, ucf-workout> --config <config>`
 - Optional args:
   - `--save_best True` To save only the model with the lowest validation loss.
   - `--resume True --old_name <old model name>` to resume training from a previous checkpoint.
   - `--debug True` to turn off wandb logging.
   - `--flip True` to turn on horizontal flipping augmentation.
 ## Running a trained model
-- `python predict.py --pred_frames <number of predicted frames to show> --dataset <ball, ucf, ucf-instruments, ucf-wallpushups, ucf-workout> --config <config> --index <number at the end of the model name>`
+- `python -m prediction.predict --pred_frames <number of predicted frames to show> --dataset <ball, ucf, ucf-instruments, ucf-wallpushups, ucf-workout> --config <config> --index <number at the end of the model name>`
 - Optional args:
+  - `--folder <data folder>` to specify a data folder.
+Must contain train and test subfolders.
   - `--show True` to view ground truth and predicted video frames.
   - `--fullscreen True` to view the frames as fullscreen images .
   - `--mode <Train/Test>` to evaluate on the corresponding partition of the dataset.